Mount Washington: Climate

 The summit station of Mount Washington has an alpine climate or tundra climate (Köppen ET), although it receives an extremely high amount of precipitation, atypical for most regions with such cold weather.
 However, elevations just beneath treeline have a subarctic climate (Köppen Dfc) which eventually transitions to a humid continental climate (Köppen Dfb) near the mountain's base and the surrounding lower elevations.

 The weather of Mount Washington is notoriously erratic.
 This is partly due to the convergence of several storm tracks, mainly from the Atlantic to the south, the Gulf region and the Pacific Northwest.
 The vertical rise of the Presidential Range, combined with its north–south orientation, makes it a significant barrier to westerly winds.
 Low-pressure areas are more favorable to develop along the coastline in the winter due to the relative temperature differences between the northeastern United States and the Atlantic Ocean.
 With these factors combined, hurricane-force wind gusts are observed from the summit of the mountain on average of 110 days per year.
 These extreme winds also contribute to the mountain's very short treeline, with elevations as low as 4400 ft being too hostile to support any plant life more than a few inches (centimeters) in height.

-Mount Washington once held the world record, and still holds the Northern Hemisphere and Western Hemisphere record, for directly measured surface wind speed, at 231 mi/h, recorded on the afternoon of April 12, 1934.
-A new wind speed record was discovered in 2009: on April 10, 1996, Tropical Cyclone Olivia had created a wind gust of 408 km/h at Barrow Island off the western coast of Australia.
+The wind speed of 231 mph recorded on Mount Washington during the afternoon of April 12, 1934, was the highest ever recorded until 1996 and remains the highest non-cyclonic (straight-line) wind speed as well as the highest in the Northern Hemisphere and Western Hemisphere.

 The first regular meteorological observations on Mount Washington were conducted by the U.S. Signal Service, a precursor of the National Weather Service, from 1870 to 1892.
 The Mount Washington station was the first of its kind in the world, setting an example followed in many other countries.
 For many years, the record low temperature was thought to be -47 °F occurring on January 29, 1934, but upon the first in-depth examination of the data from the 19th century at NOAA's National Climatic Data Center in Asheville, North Carolina, a new record low was discovered.
 Mount Washington's official record low of -50 °F was recorded on January 22, 1885.
 The official record low daily maximum is -28 °F on February 6, 1995.
 Highs of 0 F or below occur on 13 days annually, while lows at or below 0 F can be expected from November 17 through April 1; from December to March, temperatures rise above freezing (0 C) on only 15 days.